 Moduretic Side Effects

-Note: This document contains side effect information about amiloride / hydrochlorothiazide.
-Some of the dosage forms listed on this page may not apply to the brand name Moduretic.
+Note: This page contains side effects data for the generic drug amiloride / hydrochlorothiazide.
+It is possible that some of the dosage forms included below may not apply to the brand name Moduretic.

 For the Consumer

 As well as its needed effects, amiloride / hydrochlorothiazide may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking amiloride / hydrochlorothiazide, check with your doctor immediately:More common